- About Us

 Stefan Larsson is the Global President of Old Navy, a division of Gap Inc.

-Stefan joined Gap Inc. after a highly successful career at Swedish retailer, Hennes & Mauritz (H&M), spanning nearly 15 years.
+Stefan joined Gap Inc. in 2012 after a highly successful career at Swedish retailer, Hennes & Mauritz (H&M), spanning nearly 15 years.

 He most recently served as head of Global Sales with functional responsibility for about 2,300 stores and nearly all of the company’s $17 billion in annual sales.
 This role, which reported to the CEO, encompassed all aspects of the business that are customer-facing: product merchandising, visual merchandising, store operations, store design and development, inventory management, and customer service.